ISISNeutronMuon/MDANSE/README.md

 ## Acknowledgements

-MDANSE has inherited some codes from the [nMOLDYN program](https://github.com/khinsen/nMOLDYN3), originally developed by Gerald Kneller in 1995 and subsequently by Konrad Hinsen and Eric Pellegrini.
+MDANSE has inherited some code from the [nMOLDYN program](https://github.com/khinsen/nMOLDYN3), originally developed by Gerald Kneller in 1995 and subsequently also by Konrad Hinsen, Tomasz Rog, Krzysztof Murzyn, Slawomir Stachura, and Eric Pellegrini.
 For more information see:

 >nMoldyn 3: Using task farming for a parallel spectroscopy-oriented analysis of molecular dynamics simulations.
 K. Hinsen, E. Pellegrini, S. Stachura, G.R.
 Kneller J. Comput.
 Chem.
 (2012) 33:2043-2048 [https://doi.org/10.1002/jcc.23035][https://doi.org/10.1002/jcc.23035].

 We are grateful to all the people who have helped in some way or another to improve nMOLDYN and/or MDANSE along those years.
 Apart from the main developers mentioned above, we would like to acknowledge explicitly the contributions done in the past by Bachir Aoun, Vania Calandrini, Paolo Calligari, Gael Goret and Remi Perenon.

-The MDANSE project is supported by Ada Lovelace Centre and ISIS Neutron and Muon Source, Science and Technology Facilities Council, UKRI.
-Past financial support from the Institut Laue-Langevin, the French Agence Nationale de la Recherche (ANR) through contracts No. ANR-2010-COSI-001-01 and ANR-06-CIS6-012-01, and the Horizon 2020 Framework Programme of the European Union under project number 654000 is also acknowledged.
+The MDANSE project is supported by Ada Lovelace Centre, ISIS Neutron and Muon Source, Science and Technology Facilities Council, UKRI, and the Institut Laue-Langevin (Grenoble, France).
+Past financial support from the French Agence Nationale de la Recherche (ANR) through contracts No. ANR-2010-COSI-001-01 and ANR-06-CIS6-012-01, and the Horizon 2020 Framework Programme of the European Union under project number 654000 is also acknowledged.

 ## Joining the project

+MDANSE is currently maintained and developed by software developers from ISIS and ILL, but we are fully open to new collaborators who would like to contribute code, documentation, tutorials or usage examples.
-To join the project contact:
+If you want to join the project contact:

 >Dr. Sanghamitra Mukhopadhyay (sanghamitra.mukhopadhyay@stfc.ac.uk) \
 ISIS Neutron and Muon Source \